 The ultimate edge will grab onto the skin of a tomato or onion.
 If the blade slides off the edge (or pressure is required), it’s dull.

 Sharpening SuppliesIf you are new to sharpening, all you need is a hone and a stone to get started.
 We offer some of Bob’s favorite products for sale on our website.
 Japanese water stones are simple to use and provide excellent control to obtain a razor sharp edge.

 A hone is a regular maintenance tool to be used as often as you feel necessary.
 Its purpose is to align the blade’s edge and increases efficiency.
 The trick is the right pressure and the right angle.

-Angle – Hold the blade against the hone and place a matchbook in between the hone and the blade (10 – 15 degree angle).
-See image (left) as a guide.
+Hold the blade against the hone and place a matchbook in between the hone and the blade (10 – 15 degree angle).
+See image (right) as a guide.

 1) Anchor the tip of the hone on a cutting board.